Bhaskara Malla: Conflicts

 Bhaskara Malla lived a lavish lifestyle and had allowed luxurious Muslims of Indian origin to settle in Kantipur.
 This act was not taken well by his ministers and the public who were mostly Newars and Khas.
 He even appointed a Muslim as his minister which resulted in an uprising in which many Muslims were killed and he sent away all the foreigners.

 The Kajis of Patan were also unhappy with his rule and were in constant conflict with him.

 Plague

 An epidemic broke out during Bhaskara Malla's reign which lasted for 2–3 years and killed approximately 20,000 people.
 During this time Jhangal Kaji Thakuri kept the king and his two wives at Kindolbahal, near Swayambhunath.
 After six months of confinement, he inquired about the plague and got assurances that the death rate had fallen significantly.
 He returned to his palace and died due to the plague in 1722.

 Succession

 Bhaskara Malla was childless and had nominated Jagajjaya Malla, the grandson of Mahipatendra Malla (Note: Mahipatendra Malla was the son of Pratap Malla and was deprived of his rights as the King.), as his heir of Kantipur.
 His two queens and two concubines went Sati on his funeral pyre.
 He was succeeded by Yoga Prakash Malla in Patan.

+Literary works

+Bhaskara Malla is known to have composed a drama named Dhanyavati Pyakhan in the Newar language.